Chart Color Schemes

 Redwood Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Redwood Park's dwelling structures, as per the latest Census report, consisted of 98.0% houses and 2.0% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Adelaide metro's 88.6% houses and 11.3% other dwellings.
-Home ownership in Redwood Park aligned with Adelaide metro at 36.5%, with mortgaged dwellings at 51.3% and rented ones at 12.2%.
-The median monthly mortgage repayment stood at $1,517, mirroring the Adelaide metro average, while the median weekly rent was $350 compared to Adelaide metro's $330.
-Nationally, Redwood Park's mortgage repayments were lower than the Australian average of $1,863, and rents were below the national figure of $375.
+Redwood Park's dwelling structure, as per the latest Census, consisted of 98.0% houses and 2.0% other dwellings (including semi-detached, apartments, 'other' dwellings).
+This compares to Adelaide metro's 88.6% houses and 11.3% other dwellings.
+Home ownership in Redwood Park was at 36.5%, similar to Adelaide metro, with the rest being mortgaged (51.3%) or rented (12.2%).
+The median monthly mortgage repayment was $1,517, matching Adelaide metro's average, while the median weekly rent was $350, compared to Adelaide metro's $330.
+Nationally, Redwood Park's mortgage repayments were significantly lower than Australia's average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing